 There are a few ways of scoring well at Sheshan International.
-Rory McIlroy – the clear favourite with the bookies – will seek to maximise his brilliance off the tee by cutting the course down to size.
-Former winner Francesco Molinari, in contrast, should go well by hitting the high number of fairways and greens that he inevitably does.
+A player like Rory McIlroy will seek to maximise his brilliance off the tee by cutting the course down to size.
+Former winner Francesco Molinari, in contrast, would go well by hitting the high number of fairways and greens that he inevitably does.

 The one important factor for all players regardless of their style is the weather.
 When the winds blow in the Shanghai area scoring is much tougher at Sheshan.
-However, when the wind sits down as it is forecast to do this week, the birdies really do flow.
+However, when the wind sits down, the birdies really do flow.
 Expect a winning score around the -20 mark.

 About the WGC-HSBC Champions